LalitKumar234/Image-Gallery/README.md

 # Image-Gallery

-This is an Image Gallery app in MERN stack where you can upload images.
-You can upload image via selecting the file or just by drag and drop.
+This is an Image Gallery app in MERN stack where you can upload images via selecting the file or just by drag and drop.
 For storing the image I have used [filestack](https://www.filestack.com/).
-After filestack gives us the link we are then saving that link along with the title and description to the mongodb database.
+Filestack gives us the link we are then saving that link along with the title and description to the mongodb database.

 ## Folder-Structure